shujianyang/btrForensics/README.md

 ###Current capability:
 1. Navigates to selected nodes in B-tree and prints information.
-2. List all files in filesystem tree.
+2. List all files in default filesystem tree.
-3. Explor files in root and sub directories.
+3. Explor files and subdirectories in default root directory.
+4. Switch to a subvolume or snapshot and exploere files within.

 ###Note:
 Reference of Btrfs structure can be found in [btrfs Wiki](https://btrfs.wiki.kernel.org/index.php/Main_Page).